Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene: Microscopic linear response theory for spin relaxation

 where $\epsilon_{lj},\epsilon_{li}^{c}$ are the second and third rank Levi-Civita tensors and $J_{j}^{c}=\langle\mathcal{J}_{j}^{c}\rangle$ is the $\hat{j}$-component of the pure spin current (with polarization $"c"$).
 As before, we consider an electric field applied along the $\hat{x}$ direction.
 We find

 where $J_{y}^{z}$ is identified as the spin Hall current according to the chosen geometry.
 The spin Hall current is written in response to the electric field

-where $\sigma_{yx}^{z}$ is the{} DC spin Hall conductivity.
+where $\sigma_{yx}^{z}$ is the{} DC spin Hall conductivity calculated according to Eq.\,\eqref{eq:spin_susceptibility-1} with $\tilde{\gamma}_{0y}\to v\tilde{\gamma}_{yz}$.
 As for now no assumption has been made for the self-energy approximation associated to the scalar impurities field.
 Let us start from the more transparent Gaussian case.
 Using the corresponding version of Eq.\,(\ref{eq:ObservablesToVertex}) for $\sigma_{yx}^{z}$, together with Eq.\,(\ref{eq:BSvertex}) we have

 In the latter we have neglected the terms $M_{yzyz}$ and $M_{zxyz}$ which, as said above, provide higher order corrections in the $(\epsilon\tau)^{-1}$ expansion.
 Multiplying both sides of Eq.\,(\ref{eq:SH1}) by the electric field $\mathcal{E}_{x}$, and using $S_{y}=\chi_{y,x0}\,\mathcal{E}_{x}$ together with Eq.\,(\ref{eq:ObservablesToVertex}), we find